Is a Business Liable for a Trip and Fall in the Parking Lot Under Texas Law?

 ASTM International publishes a set of engineering codes that are recommended for new construction nationwide.
 Some cities have adopted these guidelines as required Code.
 According to ASTM standard designation F 1637-02(9.1), parking lots “should be designed to avoid the use of wheel stops.”
 The regulation goes on to indicate that wheel stops “should not be placed in pedestrian walkways or foreseeable pedestrian paths” (9.2) and that there should always be “adequate illumination” (9.6) around them if they are used.
 If the ASTM International Codes have been adopted in the venue where your injury occurred, then these codes can be used to show the unreasonableness of the dangerous condition—to wit: it is a violation of an adopted code.
 Furthermore, the failure to paint the wheel stops to make them stand out from the color of the concrete can be used as evidence of this.

 All of the above arguments can be used by your lawyer to argue your case and to try to meet the burden of proof where they apply.
 You would be wise to consult a personal injury attorney to research your specific location and what codes or ordinances may apply.

 Are Businesses Liable for Trips Over Curbs, Decks, Steps and Other Changes in Elevation?

-As you can see from the above discussion, trip and fall cases involve careful analysis of the specific facts and the rules, guidelines and codes that apply.
+As you can see from the above discussion, a trip and fall in the parking lot requires careful analysis of the specific facts and the rules, guidelines and codes that apply.
 Many of these cases wind up in litigation because the parties on either side cannot agree as to what a jury will consider “unreasonably dangerous” or “open and obvious.”
-Thus, the best thing to do with change in elevation cases, is seek a free consultation with a qualified personal injury attorney that offers free consultations.
+Thus, the best thing to do with change in elevation cases, is seek a consultation with a qualified personal injury attorney that offers free consultations.
 You can call Simmons and Fletcher, P.C. at 800-298-0111 for a free consultation today.